This is the same information that is in your child's agenda:

 - Shoes should be safe for climbing stairs and outdoor activities.
 No bedroom shoes or shoes with wheels and/or flashing lights.

-The school administration reserves the right to determine when clothing does not met the school standard.
+The school administration reserves the right to determine when clothing does not meet school standards.
 When a problem is identified, parents will be notified to bring more appropriate clothing to the school.
 If parents cannot be reached or, are not available to come in, the school may provide something for the student to wear temporarily.
 Staff members, parents and other visitors are asked to be sensitive to the dress code and to the example they set as role models for our students.

 The bus is an extension of the classroom.
 Riding the bus is a privilege, not a right.